thycotic/ss-docs/release-notes/ss-rn-10-2-x.md

   - New session monitoring agent records additional data from the RDP sessions including process activity, keystrokes, and more.
   - The Monitoring agent adds support for recording remote sessions on servers that were not launched directly from Secret Server.
    - Updated the session search UI to support cross session searching for data within the session and additional filtering options

-  - Updated the session playback UI to support in browser playback and activity points in the session
+  - The Monitoring agent adds support for recording remote sessions on servers that were not launched directly from Secret Server.
    - Performance enhancements to session processing speed

 >**NOTE:** For more information, please see [Configuring Session Recording](https://thycotic.force.com/support/s/article/ka0370000005RPOAA2/Configuring-Session-Recording)